 Should I Wash Precut Fabric?

-Despite what I’ve just said, I do realize that some quilters report success with machine pre-washing precuts in a mesh laundry bag.
-I have not tried this and would not recommend it unless for some reason you really really need to machine prewash your fabrics (for example if you or the quilt recipient is dealing with chemical sensitivity).
-Otherwise, I would let those fabrics be.
+Despite what Iโve just said, I do realize that some quilters report success with machine pre-washing precuts in a mesh laundry bag.
+I have not tried this and would not recommend it unless for some reason you really really need to machine prewash your fabrics (for example if you are dealing with chemical sensitivity).
+Otherwise, I would let those fabrics be and just use some precautions when washing the quilt for the first time.

 Working with Pinked Edges on Precut Fabrics

-When working with precut fabrics, you will see that many of them have pinked edges.
+When working with precut fabrics, you will see that many of them have pinked edges – like the edge you get when you use pinking shears.
 These zigzag edges prevent the fabrics from unraveling and fraying.

 Here are some tips for working with pinked edges: